DataDog/browser-sdk/packages/rum-react/README.md

 - Using the [`useRoutes`](https://reactrouter.com/en/main/hooks/use-routes) hook.
 - Using the [`Routes`](https://reactrouter.com/en/main/components/routes) component.

-To track route changes with the Datadog RUM Browser SDK, first initialize the `reactPlugin` with the `route: true` option, then replace those functions with the same functions from `@datadog/browser-rum-react/react-router-v6`.
+To track route changes with the Datadog RUM Browser SDK, first initialize the `reactPlugin` with the `router: true` option, then replace those functions with the same functions from `@datadog/browser-rum-react/react-router-v6`.
 Example:

 ```javascript
 import { RouterProvider } from 'react-router-dom'